bromite/bromite/FAQ.md

 ## Can PWAs be installed?

 PWAs are only supported as home shortcuts; WebAPKs will not work because they are generated server-side on googleapis.com (which is not allowed in Bromite).

+## Does Bromite support the Android autofill framework?

+No; the only autofill available in Chromium browsers requires integration with cloud services.
+Some apps use accessibility services as a workaround.